Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-app-authorization.md

 _**Applies to:** Office 365_

 This article discusses how to authenticate a user, get an access token and renew an access token using a refresh token.
+The authentication flow can be broken down to two basic steps:

+1. Request an authorization code
+2. Use authorization code to request an access token and refresh token.

+>  Note: You can use the refresh token to acquire a new access token when the current access token expires.

 <!--To call the Microsoft Graph API, you have to complete the following tasks.